CX-0010 Business Partner Number v2.2.1

 0000 0000 IF: identifies the business partner

-61 : is the checksum of the whole BPN
+61 : are the check characters of the whole BPN

 The BPNL can have relations to BPNA and BPNS which are depicted in the following example: